arnog/mathlive/CONTRIBUTING.md

 Congratulations, you've become a MathLive contributor!
 Thanks for your help!

 ## Build Instructions

-[Node.js](https://nodejs.org) is used for MathLive development.
-If you don't already have node installed, the easiest way to get it installed is to use the [Volta](https://volta.sh/) node installer.
+Before you can do a local build of MathLive, you need to have the following dependencies installed:
+- [npm](https://www.npmjs.com/), which will also install [Node.js](https://nodejs.org)
+- [Playwright](https://playwright.dev/), to run the test suite
+- If you're using Windows, you will need to install the `bash` shell.
+The `bash` shell is required and pre-installed on macOS and Linux.
+For instructions on how to install `bash` on Windows, see the [this article](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/)

-First, [fork and clone](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repository.
+Now that you have the dependencies installed, you can [fork and clone](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repository.

 Then, in the cloned project folder, use the following commands to start a local dev server:
 ``` bash
 # Install dependencies
 npm install